 Data collection:

-What you get: Key metrics include consumer lag, broker health, request rates, network throughput, partition replication status, and resource utilization.
+What you get: Key metrics include consumer lag, broker health, request rates, network throughput, partition replication status, resource utilization, and JVM performance data.

 For complete metric names, descriptions, and alerting recommendations, see Kafka metrics reference.